jeniljain29392/Embedded-Software/README.md

 This repository includes some of my embedded software projects which I implemented during my Masters studies.
 This is just for educational purpose and not for distribution.
+This folder only contains RTOS- Shared queue.
+Other projects are in a private repository, so please ask for git access.

 Folder Structure
 - <b>RTOS- Shared queue</b>: